 Watson inspired solution to the problem

+Watson has the potential to become the IVR for the Digital Universe in customer support.
 Today we can leverage the Watson Platform to directly engage with end customers on social media.
-The Social CRM – Watson Twitter BOT pattern, demonstrates how large enterprises can engage with their customers on Twitter, directly answer customer inquiries or triage them to the right agents within the enterprise to address the inquiries.
+The Social CRM – Watson Twitter BOT pattern - demonstrates how large enterprises can engage with their customers on Twitter, directly answer customer inquiries or triage them to the right agents within the enterprise to address the inquiries.
 This solution pattern is applicable to multiple industries namely Telecommunications, Airline, Financial Services and Media companies.
-Any industry that has a very high call volume can leverage the Watson Platform for social media interactions.
+Any industry that has a very high contact volume can leverage the Watson Platform to interact with customers on social media platforms.

 Client discussion points